JasonKim18/Food-Analysis/README.md

 | (3, 4]          | 426.950824   | 35.281046   |
 | (4, 5]          | 426.305842   | 32.656086   |

-For this section we had to make sections that divided up the recipes by the ranges of their ratings.
+For this pivot table we had to make sections that divided up the recipes by the ranges of their ratings.
 This allowed us to view the means of the calories and protein for each individuial section.
 Seeing this we can see that while there are slight differneces, they are generally pretty even across the differnt ratings.

 ## Assessment of Missingness